ines/course-starter-python/docs/index.md

 docker-compose up
 ```

-3. Go to your favourite web browser and type this in the searchbar.
+3. Go to your favourite web browser and type this in the searchbar:
 `http://0.0.0.0:8000/`